ddttom/ai-with-mac/master-setup-README.md

 Apple Silicon's unified memory architecture provides unique advantages for AI workloads - the CPU, GPU, and Neural Engine can all access the same physical memory without costly transfers, dramatically improving performance for these memory-intensive applications.

-## The Three-Part Setup System
+## The Two-Part Setup System

-To streamline the setup process, I've created a comprehensive system using three specialized scripts that handle everything you need for a productive AI development environment:
+To streamline the setup process, I've created a comprehensive system using specialized scripts that handle everything you need for a productive AI development environment:

 1. **master-setup.sh**: The main script that sets up your project structure and environment
 2. **download_models.py**: A utility script for downloading various AI models based on your hardware